 The port of Mariehamn is situated in the heart of the Baltic Sea, halfway between Finland and Sweden.
-It is the capital of the Åland Islands, a breath-taking amalgam of nearly 7000 islands which boasts a unique archipelago culture, maritime heritage and natural beauty.
+It is the capital of the Åland Islands, a breathtaking amalgam of nearly 7000 islands boasting a unique archipelago culture, maritime heritage and natural beauty.

 Also known as The Town of a Thousand Linden Trees, Mariehamn is a small town with a big personality.
-The small, easily navigable town centre provides a rich variety of shopping experiences, restaurants and cultural landmarks.
-These days, music festivals and cultural fairs pack the city calendar, and folks stay out all night soaking up the midnight sun.
+The easily navigable town centre provides a rich variety of shopping experiences, restaurants and cultural landmarks.
+These days, music festivals and cultural fairs pack the city calendar, and locals enjoy staying out all night to soak up the midnight sun.

 The Åland Archipelago has 20,000 islands and skerries, of which about 6,700 have names and 60 are unspoiled and inhabited, most are only accessable via ferry.